 If you know the name of the survivor or alleged perpetrator and the type of incident, that is enough to make a report.
 Third-party information must also be reported if you have the name of either the alleged victim or perpetrator.
 You must disclose all information that you have about a situation.

-If you need more information or are not sure what to do, please contact Community Safety, the Title IX Coordinator, or the Assistant Dean of Sexual Assault Prevention and Response.
+If you need more information or are not sure what to do, please contact Community Safety, the Title IX Coordinator, or the Program Director for Sexual Health, Advocacy, & Relationship Education.